Sri Lankan markets, rates, tax and research

 ≈ 1 years

-Add tax, expense ratio, inflation, and a comparison rate so you can judge incremental yield.
+Add an estimated effective tax rate, expense ratio, inflation, and a comparison rate so you can judge incremental yield.

 Compounding